Book cover The 13 steps to mentalism by Tony Corinda

 Like military sleeping quarters?

-Well it’s spelt the same way, but the billets we’re talking about are small pieces of paper or card which are used by a spectator to write information on, then folded into quarters.
-The mentalist can then accurately reveal the information, seemingly without opening it up.
+Well it’s spelt the same way but the billets we’re talking about are small pieces of paper or card which are used by a spectator to write information on, then folded into quarters.

-The first section of this step has a short introduction, then dives right into the techniques used when working with billets
+The first section of this step has a short introduction, then dives right into the techniques used when working with billets.

 There’s very detailed instructions and diagram thingys which clearly explain everything you need to know.